-Orthotic Appliances (Cont'd.)
-Providers who make custom equipment must submit quotes on company letterhead.
-Oxygen Guidelines for oxygen therapy are as follows (specify portable or stationary): 1.
-The diagnosis must indicate a chronic debilitating medical condition.
-2. The beneficiary's arterial oxygen partial pressure $(PaO_2)$ must be below 60mm Hg.
-If a $PaO_2$ cannot be obtained, arterial oxygen saturation of the beneficiary must be provided.
+Guidelines for oxygen therapy are as follows (specify portable or stationary).

+- The diagnosis must indicate a chronic debilitating medical condition. - The beneficiary's arterial oxygen partial pressure (PaO2) must be below 60mm Hg.
+If a PaO2 cannot be obtained, arterial oxygen saturation of the beneficiary must be provided.
 The arterial oxygen saturation must be below 89mm Hg.
-For nocturnal oxygen, the beneficiary must have at least five minutes of beneficiary must have at least five minutes of desaturations less than 89mm Hg to qualify for the oxygen.
-If the $PaO_2$ is 56-59mm or an arterial blood oxygen saturation of 89 percent at rest (awake), during sleep for at least five minutes, or during exercise, then any one of the following must apply:
+For nocturnal oxygen, the beneficiary must have at least five minutes of desaturation less than 89mm Hg to qualify for oxygen.
+If the PaO2 is 56-59mm or an arterial blood oxygen saturation of 89% at rest (awake), during sleep for at least five minutes or during exercise, then any one of the following must apply: - Dependent edema suggesting congestive heart failure.

-- a.
-Dependent edema suggesting congestive heart failure - b.
-Pulmonary hypertension or cor pulmonale, determined by measurement of pulmonary artery pressure, gated blood pool scan, echocardiogram, or "P" pulmonale on EKG (P wave greater than 3mm in standard leads II, III, or AVF) - c.
-Erythrocythemia with a hematocrit greater than 56 percent

-Exceptions to these $PaO_2$ and oxygen saturation levels will be based on the age of the beneficiary, diagnosis, and the severity of the disease.

-- 3. The provider must maintain a MCMN in the beneficiary's file for audit purposes. - 4.
-Portable oxygen systems are reimbursed if the physician has ordered an exercise program requiring the patient to be away from his or her stationary oxygen system or when a patient must receive oxygen while en route to a doctor's office, hospital, etc.

-Oxygen (Cont'd.)
-5. Associated equipment or supplies such as regulators, oxygen tubing, and cannulas are included in the rental of the system.
-6. The use of the portable systems is limited to periods of time in which a beneficiary must be separated from his or her stationary system.
-7. The treating/ordering physician must have seen the beneficiary and obtained the arterial blood gas (ABG) and/or the arterial oxygen saturation within 30 days of prescribing oxygen therapy.
+- Pulmonary hypertension or cor pulmonale, determined by measurement of pulmonary artery pressure, gated blood pool scan, echocardiogram, or "P" pulmonale on EKG (P wave greater than 3mm in standard leads II, III, or AVF). - Erythrocythemia with a hematocrit greater than 56%. - Exceptions to these PaO2 and oxygen saturation levels will be based on the age of the beneficiary, diagnosis and the severity of the disease. - The provider must maintain a MCMN in the beneficiary's file for audit purposes. - Portable oxygen systems are reimbursed if the provider has ordered an exercise program requiring the patient to be away from his or her stationary oxygen system or when a patient must receive oxygen while in route to a doctor's office, hospital, etc. - Associated equipment or supplies such as regulators, oxygen tubing and cannulas are included in the rental of the system. - The use of a portable system is limited to periods of time in which a beneficiary must be separated from a stationary system. - The treating/ordering provider must have seen the beneficiary and obtained the arterial blood gas (ABG) and/or the arterial oxygen saturation within 30 days of prescribing oxygen therapy.

 DME has established a 36-month (three-year) limit or cap on monthly payments for stationary and portable oxygen equipment.
-On the first day after the month for which the 36th monthly payment amount is made, monthly payments will begin to be made for oxygen contents.
-Ventilators Invasive (tracheostomy tube) and non-invasive (mask, chest shell) ventilators are considered for rental only with prior authorization and documentation of medical necessity indicating a clinical need for mechanical ventilation.
-Consideration of reimbursement is based on meeting the following criteria: • The beneficiary is medically dependent on a ventilator for at least six (6) hours per day • The beneficiary has a diagnosis of at least one of the following as supported by medical records: o Chronic respiratory failure o Spinal cord injury o Neuromuscular disorder/disease o Thoracic restrictive disorder/disease • The beneficiary has adequate support services or caregiver which would allow for safe use of the ventilator A ventilator for the treatment of obstructive sleep apnea will only be considered for reimbursement upon a case-by-case review.
-Requests for a ventilator must be submitted to KEPRO for prior authorization (Medicaid Prior Approval).

-Ventilators (Cont'd.)

-Transportation of Self-Administered Oxygen Dependent Beneficiaries Reimbursement is based on the allowance for the least costly medically appropriate alternative.
-Reimbursement for a more costly alternative than medically appropriate will subject the DME provider to recoupment of funds.

-The policy applies to beneficiaries who are admitted, as an inpatient of a Hospital or Hospital Emergency Room, are oxygen dependent and currently do not have their portable oxygen system in their possession, and do not require transportation via ambulance for their return trip to their residence for any other reason.
-The hospital is responsible for arranging and acquiring a portable oxygen system complete with all medically necessary accessories, upon discharge.
-Hospitals and Ambulance providers will no longer receive reimbursement for non-essential, non-medically necessary ambulance transportation for self-administered oxygen dependent beneficiaries.
-All provider types and services are subject to post payment review by the Division of Program Integrity.

-It is the responsibility of both the Hospital and DME provider to coordinate and dispense oxygen to the Medicaid beneficiary who is currently admitted to the Hospital or Hospital Emergency Room in order for the appropriate mode of non-emergent transportation to be arranged with the transportation broker upon discharge.
-The dispensing DME provider will be responsible for arranging the return of the portable oxygen system dispensed by their company at the time of discharge from the admitting hospital facility.

-It is the responsibility of EMS providers whenever possible to transport oxygen dependent beneficiaries with the beneficiary's personal portable oxygen system in anticipation of the beneficiary's medical/health needs.
+On the first day after the month for which the thirty-sixth monthly payment amount is made, monthly payments will begin for oxygen contents.

+Parenteral and Enteral Nutrition (PEN)